valerivardanyan/valerivardanyan.github.io/_pages/01_about.md

 permalink: /about/
 ---

-I am Valeri.
-My work is in the field of cosmology -- mostly concentrating on theoretical and phenomenological aspects.
-Currently I am postdoctoral fellow at Kavli IPMU, in the group of Misa Sasaki.

-I am a [de Sitter PhD fellow](http://leidendesitter.nl/de_Sitter/Welcome.html) at the [Lorentz Institute of Theoretical Physics](https://www.lorentz.leidenuniv.nl/) and at [Sterrewacht Leiden](https://local.strw.leidenuniv.nl/).
-My work is in the field of cosmology and is carried out in the groups of Ana Achucarro and Alessandra Silvestri.
+I am a cosmologist at Kavli IPMU.
+My work is mostly carried out in the research groups led by Misao Sasaki and Masahiro Takada.
+Prior to coming here I was a [de Sitter PhD fellow](http://leidendesitter.nl/de_Sitter/Welcome.html) at the [Lorentz Institute of Theoretical Physics](https://www.lorentz.leidenuniv.nl/) and at [Sterrewacht Leiden](https://local.strw.leidenuniv.nl/)supervised by Ana Achucarro and Alessandra Silvestri.
 I have done my undergraduate studies at the faculty of physics of Yerevan State University, Armenia and my master studies at the Institute for Theoretical Physics, Heidelberg.
-For more details on my academic biography see [my CV](https://wwwhome.lorentz.leidenuniv.nl/~vardanyan/files/Valeri_Vardanyan_CV.pdf).
+For more details on my academic biography see [my CV](../_files/Valeri_Vardanyan_CV.pdf).